Dealing With Down Syndrome

 Patients with an entire extra copy of chromosome 21 have Down syndrome.
 The most common identification of people with Down syndrome is their face typically looks a bit different.
 Their eyes often have more slanted folds of skin at the inner corners.
 They typically have a smaller and flatter head, flatter ears, a large, thick tongue, and a shorter neck.
 People with Down syndrome also tend to be shorter.
 Other physical symptoms include poor muscle tone; hyper flexibility; short, broad hands with a single crease across the hands, broad feet with short toes and a small oral cavity or enlarged tongue.

 Down syndrome is caused by a random type of error in the process of cell division which ends up leaving a duplicate copy of chromosome 21.
-This particularly type of cell division error is called nondisjunction.
+This particular type of cell division error is called nondisjunction.
 Normally when a cell divides, the chromosome pairs split off and each new cell gets one each.
 When nondisjunction occurs, however, the cell divides but some chromosomes do not split off.
 One new cell ends up with duplicate chromosomes and the other has none at all.
 Nondisjunction occurs during the formation of an egg or sperm and appears to be a totally random occurrence.
 Research has not been able to link any environmental or other factors to an increased risk of nondisjunction.Are There Different Types of Down Syndrome?

 There are three major types of Down syndrome.
 Trisomy 21 is a chromosomal condition that occurs when there are three copies of a particular chromosome instead of the normal two copies.
 Trisomy 21 is caused by the presence that extra chromosome.
-This happens as a result of an anomaly in cell division during development of either the egg or sperm during conception.
+This happens as a result of an anomaly in cell division during the development of either the egg or sperm during conception.
 It is the most severe form of Down but there are many Trisomy 21 children who go on to live healthy, happy, and productive lives.
 Trisomy 21 makes up an estimated 95% of those who have Down syndrome cases.
-Not that it matters but 88% of these cases stem from non-disjunction of the mother's egg cell.
+Not that it matters but 88% of these cases stem from nondisjunction of the mother's egg cell.

 The second type of is called translocation which accounts for 4% of Down syndrome cases.
 This is the result of the extra chromosome 21 breaking off and becoming attached or translocated to another chromosome.
 The presence of this extra piece of chromosome 21 cause some Down syndrome characteristics.
 As you might expect, the signs and symptoms in a patient with translocation are much less severe and may not be identifiable with the naked eye.
 Patients with translocation may have an increased risk of a child with Down syndrome.